jwergieluk/wergieluk-com/content/page/histograms-and-kdes.md

     [10, 20), [20, 30), [30, 40), [40, 50), [50, 60), [60, 70)

-For each data point in the first interval `[10, 20)` I put a rectangle with area `1/129` (approx. `0.007`) and width 10 on the interval `[10, 20)`.
+For each data point in the first interval `[10, 20)` we put a rectangle with area `1/129` (approx. `0.007`) and width 10 on the interval `[10, 20)`.
 It's like stacking Jenga bricks.
 Since we have 13 data points in the interval `[10, 20)` the 13 stacked rectangles have the height of approx.